stanfordnlp/CoreNLP/_pages/tools_crf_ner.md

 usability is due to Anna Rafferty.
 More recent code development has been done by various Stanford NLP Group members.

-Stanford NER is available for download, **licensed under the[GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html)** (v2 or later).
+Stanford NER is available for download, **licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html)** (v2 or later).
 Source is included.
-The package includes components for command-line invocation (look at the shell scripts and batch files included in the download), running as a server (look at `NERServer` in the sources jar file), and a Java API (look at the simple examples in the `[NERDemo.java](ner- example/NERDemo.java)` file included in the download, and then at the javadocs).
+The package includes components for command-line invocation (look at the shell scripts and batch files included in the download), running as a server (look at `NERServer` in the sources jar file), and a Java API (look at the simple examples in the `[NERDemo.java](ner-example/NERDemo.java)` file included in the download, and then at the javadocs).
 Stanford NER code is dual licensed (in a similar manner to MySQL, etc.).
 Open source licensing is under the _full_ GPL, which allows many free uses.
 For distributors of [proprietary